 Figure 1: The delta-quaternions from each camera have been converted to spacecraft frame, binned to 1 minute and 1 hour.
 Long-term trends (such as those caused by differential velocity aberration) have also been removed.
 The $\Delta X/\Delta Y$ directions represent offsets along the detectors' rows/columns, while the ΔZ direction represents spacecraft roll.
-1.2 Spacecraft Pointing and Momentum dumps The pointing in Sector 58 was set at +55.5 degrees in ecliptic latitude.
-Camera 1 and Camera 4 alone were used for guiding in both orbit 123 and 124.
+1.2 Spacecraft Pointing and Momentum dumps The pointing in Sector 61 was set at -55.5 degrees in ecliptic latitude.
+Camera 4 alone was used for guiding in the first half of orbit 129 and orbit 130.
+Camera 1 and Camera 4 were both used for guiding in the second half of each orbit.
 One momentum dump was performed in each orbit, at the end of each data downlink just before data collection resumed.
 Figure 1 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.
 1.3 Scattered Light Figure 2 shows the median value of the background estimate for all targets on a given CCD as a function of time.
 Figure 3 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.
-In Sector 58, the Moon introduces scattered light signals towards the second half of orbit 1.
+In Sector 61, the Earth introduces scattered light signals at the start and end of each orbit.